tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 can't establish the isomorphism between `VLMonad` and the traditional `Freer` monad.

-That's because not all effect can be represented in free monads.
+That's because not all effects can be represented in free monads.
 The prime example is exception handlers.
 You can make a function

 ```haskell